 Again, while the deadline for financial aid applications is either concurrent with or later than the admissions deadline, it’s imperative that you stay on top of the process.

 This last step is optional, but it is important for many students.
 It is well documented that at a significant number of schools, students who apply in the early decision round benefit from a higher admission rate than students who apply regular decision.
 If your top-choice school is one such school, it is worth strongly considering applying early decision.
+In addition, many schools have two early decision rounds, which means you could have a first-round (EDI) school choice and a second-round (EDII) school choice where you can apply if you do not get into your EDI school.

 Some students find it hard to make such a big decision in November; they want to have options to pick from in the spring.
 That’s understandable, but, as counterintuitive as it sounds, you may be limiting your options by not applying early, given the higher admission rates at so many schools.
 A school that would take you early might not take you in regular decision.